-Struggling Kenya Power says that there is backdoor method for obtaining additional Tokens.
+Struggling Kenya Power says that there is a backdoor method for obtaining additional Tokens.

 Last month, in a letter to the Kenya Power board chair Vivienne Yeda, the Ethics and Anti-Corruption Commission (EACC) boss Twalib Mbarak summoned Apopo alongside eight others to appear before its officers between Tuesday and Thursday first week.